-This module will reveal new possibilities to museums and universities to involve the public (children, families, migrants, elderly, and disabled) in their work and to make these options more visible and understandable to the public.
-New ways of using multimedia products will be developed.
-In the partner museums various concepts will be tested and evaluated to create a kind of toolbox out of the connection from the best ideas, which will be made available to everyone, and which allow the implementation of individual building blocks.
+This module reveal new possibilities to museums and universities to involve the public (children, families, migrants, elderly, and disabled) in their work and to make these options more visible and understandable to the public.
+New ways of using multimedia products have been developed.
+In the partner museums various concepts have been tested and evaluated to create a kind of toolbox out of the connection from the best ideas, which is now being made available to everyone, and which allow the implementation of individual building blocks.

 1st October 2015 – 30th November 2018

 The aim of the education programme is to research, test and promote innovative

 methods of engaging diverse audiences with ceramic collections and working with

 clay as a medium.
 This has been done through:

 - The development of a toolkit for education, gallery and museum practitioners called ‚Cooking with Clay‘.

 - The development of a ceramic handling session for audiences who are blind or partially sighted.

 - An engagement programme of events and workshops running alongside the touring exhibition ‚ European Cultural Lifestyle in Ceramics from Baroque until Today,

 - Further research into clay’s ability to help people feel connected to or part of their place.
 A live-action based research project called The Clay Pit has initiated this work.